dpp/bomsage/README.md

 ## Pariticipating

-This is an open source project and participation is encouraged and governed by the [code_of_conduct.md].
+This is an open source project and participation is encouraged and governed by the (Code of Conduct)[code_of_conduct.md].

 ## License